Gachas

-Gachas is an ancestral basic dish from central and southern Spain.
-Its main ingredients are flour, water, olive oil, garlic, paprika and salt.
+Gachas is an ancestral basic dish of central and southern Spain.
+It is a gruel whose main ingredients are flour, water, olive oil, garlic, paprika and salt.

 Origin

-Gachas are based on a very ancient Iberian flour-based staple food preparation.

-Gachas may have different consistencies, from a liquid soup to a pie-like thick cake with a golden crust.
-The way of preparing them changes from area to area and from family to family.

 Gachas is considered an unrefined rural dish, the food of shepherds, farmers and itinerant labourers.
-It has been also described as a "fundamental Gitano dish".
+It has been also described as a "fundamental gitano (gypsy) dish".

-The gachas have largely been ousted by rice and potato dishes in most areas of Spain during the 20th century, especially in the towns and cities.
-Consumption of this simple dish resurfaced again during economic downturns and upheavals, like the Spanish Civil War, earning it the name gachas de los años difíciles (gachas of the hard years).
-Certain modern chefs argue, though, that well-prepared gachas are not necessarily a coarse dish.
+Gachas was largely replaced by rice and potato dishes in most areas of Spain during the 20th century, especially in the towns and cities.
+Consumption of this simple dish resurfaced during economic downturns and upheavals, such as the Spanish Civil War, earning it the name gachas de los años difíciles (gachas of the hard years).
+Certain modern chefs argue, though, that well-prepared gachas is not necessarily a coarse dish.

-As an Iberian dish, gachas are often served with pork products, like salted or fresh bacon, liver, lung, chorizo, salchichón, or morcilla, among others.

 Variations

 Andalucía

 Andalusian gachas, gachas andaluzas, are traditionally made of wheat flour.
 The traditional way of cooking them consists in frying garlic slices in olive oil until they are golden.
 Then the flour is added by sprinkling it over the hot oil with one hand and mixing well with the spoon until the mixture is slightly roasted.
 Water is added then, pouring it very slowly, while stirring the mixture all the while without interrupting the bubbling.
 Salt and water are added to taste and desired consistency, the gachas being ready when they "smell cooked".

 There are many variations of the gachas in Andalusia itself, as the sweet poleá, the gachas colorás flavoured with paprika or saffron, or the gachas de matanza (butchery gachas), served with a stew with curdled blood, liver and offal.
 Fried onion and bread croutons may be also added in certain regions.